matt7xu/gamerCord/README.md

    `SCHEMA` with a unique name, **making sure you use the snake_case convention**.

-6. Get into your pipenv, migrate your database, seed your database, and run your Flask app
+6. Get into your pipenv, migrate your database, seed your database, and run your Flask app as backend

    ```bash
    pipenv shell